groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/text/dot.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put TEXT signature on DOT for C#
+breadcrumb: Create TEXT signature on DOT for C#

 ############################# Head ############################
 head_title: "Adding TEXT signatures in a DOT file with C#"